umyemri/alpineinstaller/README.md

 - switch fonts out and work on that kerning
 - vim integration: missing some things... hmmm
 - python3 paths
-- package / service / secuirty audit
+- package / service / security audit